 That opening line tells us multiple things about your manuscript.
 A few examples:

-- There’s a grammar/spelling/typo mistake
+- There’s more than one grammar/spelling/typo mistake

 - you’re inexperienced with basic writing rules or

 - This is a big indicator of a new writer.
 Waking up is the most common type of beginning in life, so it’s common to want to use it as the beginning of a story.
 But ask yourself, how often does an interesting story actually start with someone waking up?

 - Rhetorical question

 - You have to get the reader to care first before asking them a question.
 Indicates you may not understand narrative characterization yet.